-Defined contribution vesting refers to the minimum length of service member needs to be eligible to withdraw the employer contributions from the defined contribution component of the plan.
+Defined contribution vesting refers to the minimum length of service a member needs to be eligible to withdraw the employer contributions from the defined contribution component of the plan.

-Members are always 100% vested in the contributions that they make.
+Members are alw ays 100% vested in the contributions that they make.

-PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Upon retirement or leaving covered employment, a member is eligible to withdraw a percentage of employer contributions to the defined contribution component of the plan, based on service. •After two years, a member is 50% vested and may withdraw 50% of employer contributions. •After three years, a member is 75% vested and may withdraw 75% of employer contributions. •After four or more years, a member is 100% vested and may withdraw 100% of employer contributions.
-Distribution is not required by law until age 70 1/2.
-Calculating the Benefit The Basic Benefit is calculated based on a formula using the member's average final compensation, a retirement multiplier, and total service credit at retirement.
-It is one of the benefit payout options available to a member at retirement.
+PLAN1 PLAN 2 HYBRID RETIREMENT PLAN Upon retirement or leaving covered employment, a member is eligible to withdraw a percentage of employer contributions to the defined contribution component of the plan, based on service. •After two years, a member is 50% vested and may withdraw 50% of employer contributions. •After three years, a member is 75% vested and may withdraw 75% of employer contributions. •After four or more years, a member is 100% vested and may withdraw 100% of employer contributions.
+Distribution not required, except as governed by law.
+Calculating the Benefit The basic benefit is determined using the average final compensation, service credit, and plan multiplier.
+An early retirement reduction is applied to this amount if the member is retiring with a reduced benefit.
+In cases where the member has elected an optional form of retirement payment, an option factor specific to the option chosen is then applied.
 An early retirement reduction factor is applied to the Basic Benefit if the member retires with a reduced retirement benefit or selects a benefit payout option other than the Basic Benefit.
 Calculating the Benefit See definition under Plan 1.
 Calculating the Benefit Defined Benefit Component: See definition under Plan 1.
 Defined Contribution Component: The benefit is based on contributions made by the member and any matching contributions made by the employer, plus net investment earnings on those contributions.
 Average Final Compensation A member's average final compensation is the average of the 36 consecutive months of highest compensation as a covered employee.
 Average Final Compensation A member's average final compensation is the average of their 60 consecutive months of highest compensation as a covered employee.
 Average Final Compensation Same as Plan 2.
 It is used in the retirement formula for the defined benefit component of the plan.
 Service Retirement Multiplier VRS: The retirement multiplier is a factor used in the formula to determine a final retirement benefit.
 The retirement multiplier for non-hazardous duty members is 1.70%.
 Service Retirement Multiplier VRS: Same as Plan 1 for service earned, purchased, or granted prior to January 1, 2013.
-For non-hazardous duty members, the retirement multiplier is 1.65% for creditable service earned, purchased, or granted on or after January 1, 2013.
+For non-hazardous duty members, the retirement multiplier is 1.65% for service credit earned, purchased, or granted on or after January 1, 2013.
 Service Retirement Multiplier Defined Benefit Component: VRS: The retirement multiplier for the defined benefit component is 1.00%.
-For members who opted into the Hybrid Retirement Plan from Plan 1 or Plan 2, the applicable multipliers for those plans will be used to calculate the retirement benefit for service credited in those plans Sheriffs and regional jail superintendents: The retirement multiplier for sheriffs and regional jail superintendents is 1.85%.
+For members w ho opted into the Hybrid Retirement Plan from Plan 1 or Plan 2, the applicable multipliers for those plans will be used to calculate the retirement benefit for service credited in those plans.
+Sheriffs and regional jail superintendents: The retirement multiplier for sheriffs and regional jail superintendents is 1.85%.
 Sheriffs and regional jail superintendents: Same as Plan 1.
 Sheriffs and regional jail superintendents: Not applicable.
 Political subdivision hazardous duty employees: The retirement multiplier of eligible political subdivision hazardous duty employees other than sheriffs and regional jail superintendents is 1.70% or 1.85% as elected by the employer.
 Political subdivision hazardous duty employees: Same as Plan 1.
 Political subdivision hazardous duty employees: Not applicable.
 Defined Contribution Component Not applicable.
 12